bsobotka/amv_tracker/README.md

 * [yt-dlp](https://github.com/yt-dlp/yt-dlp) is used for downloading videos from YouTube directly from AMV Tracker
 * [ffmpeg](https://ffmpeg.org/) is used both to generate thumbnails from locally-stored video files, and to mux video and audio streams from files downloaded using yt-dlp (thus downloading from YouTube requires both yt-dlp *and* ffmpeg)

+The below methods can be used to get yt-dlp and ffmpeg.
+Please note that Option 2 (for both) has been shown in my testing to both work and not work, thus using Option 1 in both cases is preferable as it has been successful in all test cases.

 ### **To get yt-dlp**

 <ins>Option 1 (preferred)</ins>